turtl/www/docs/security/remember-me.md

 ## Android

-On desktop, when the user logs in (and has "Stay logged in" checked) the user's login token is encrypted and saved to disk.
+On Android, when the user logs in (and has "Stay logged in" checked) the user's login token is encrypted and saved to disk.
 The key that encrypts the login token is handed back to the Android app, and it encrypts this key using the [Android Keystore](https://developer.android.com/training/articles/keystore)